-Pelsosi to keep House in session until coronavirus deal reached as election quickly approaches
+Pelosi to keep House in session until coronavirus deal reached as election quickly approaches

 A source who was on the call said Democratic House members agree with Pelosi's plan to stay in town until a bill is passed.

 The House is traditionally out of town for much of late September and October as members scatter to their districts for the stretch run of their reelection campaigns.
 If Pelosi keeps members in D.C. until a coronavirus relief package is passed it could harm vulnerable incumbents of both parties who could otherwise be meeting with constituents in their efforts to remain in office.
+But House Majority Leader Steny Hoyer, D-Md., noted the deal would be negotiated at the leadership level so rank-and-file members would not necessarily need to stay in their offices every day.

 "I just got off a call with my colleagues.
 We are committed to staying here until we have an agreement, an agreement that meets the needs of the American people.
 We're optimistic that the White House at least will understand that we have to do some things," she said in a subsequent interview on CNBC.